rslashplace2/rslashplace2.github.io/README.md

 - Making `https://rplace.live` connect to `wss://fork-of-a-place.tk` (via devtools, for example) [✅ Cool, non-commercially]
 - My app (`fork-of-a-place.tk`) connecting to `wss://fork-of-a-place.tk` [❌ Not cool: Uses both different app and different server]

+### Testing:
+ - While in theory, all dependencies should be installable using `bun install` within the root directory.
+Some modules, such as skia canvas may have dependency issues using the bun package manager.
+It is reccomended you also run `npm i` to ensure all dependencies, such as n-api v6 are installed.
+ - The server can be run with `bun run server.js` in the root directory of the project.
+ - You can use a simple HTTP server, such as the npm static-server module to test the client with a local server.
+For example, `npx static-server --cors='*'`

 ### Also see:
  - [bun vscode extension](https://marketplace.visualstudio.com/items?itemName=oven.bun-vscode)